What is the Pokémon Professor Cup?

 What are the prizes?

-Check back for a complete listing of the 2014 Pokémon Professor Cup prizes.
+Prizes change from year to year.
+Check back at Pokemon.com for information on the current year.
 And remember that participants receive a commemorative item just for entering, while supplies last!

 What is the tournament structure?

 The Professor Cup will be run using Swiss Pairings.
 The number of Swiss rounds is dependent upon total attendance, with higher attendance increasing the number of rounds.
 After the final round of Swiss, there will be a Single Elimination finals with a maximum top cut of 16 players.
 Single-elimination rounds will be a best-of-three game format.
 At the beginning of each round, the judges will leave 3 Pokémon TCG booster packs at each table.
 The winner of the match receives 2 boosters, and the loser receives the remaining 1 booster.